The Affair at Cedar Bridge

 where he was mortally wounded, and his body was desecrated.

 local expert on the history of the region, was the Master of

 Ceremonies.
 Normally a quiet-spoken man, Tim told the story

 with contagious enthusiasm and wit.
-Tim is the Executive Director
+Tim is the Historian of

 Mayor Jeff Melchoindo presented Mr. Hart with a proclamation